Amar-2003/Search/README.md

 # Search
-A front end to googel search
+A front end to google search